 3. The box of CDs at Dr. Disc, which is empty at the moment, should be full again by Saturday.
 I think it’s time to start filling it with a number of different albums again, instead exclusively stocking it with the new one.
 AN ABSENCE OF SWAY will be “out of print” for a bit while I get more booklets and inserts printed.

-something else that doesn’t get to call itself a thing — i sold my 1983 martin D35. would have preferred not to let it go, but it was one guitar i could see myself not missing too much in the short term, and i’d been neglecting it for a while. it was one of those “i’d rather have a bit of money right now so i can send people CDs in the mail” situations.
+Something else that doesn’t get to call itself a thing — I sold my 1983 Martin D35.
+Would have preferred not to let it go, but it was one guitar I could see myself not missing too much in the short term, and iId been neglecting it for a while.
+It was one of those “I’d rather have a bit of money right now so I can send people CDs in the mail” situations.

 I liked that guitar a lot.
 I wrote and recorded some songs with it that might not have been born otherwise, like “Insomnia Kick”, “Everyone You Love Is Dead”, “Ain’t No Friend”, and “Can’t Get But Been Got”.
 But I think it’s a guitar that won’t be difficult to replace with something comparable somewhere down the road — unlike, say, the 1945 Martin 00-17, which is irreplaceable.